-The Takedown Project is an effort to better understand the ‘Notice and Takedown’ process that mediates conflicts between users, rights holders, and online service providers in the United States and in most other countries.
-This collaborative effort is housed at The Assembly and UC Berkeley's Samuelson Law, Technology, and Public Policy Clinic.
+The Takedown Project explores how the ‘Notice and Takedown’ process mediates conflicts between users, rights holders, and online service providers in the US and in most other countries.
+This collaborative effort is housed at The American Assembly and UC Berkeley's Samuelson Law, Technology, and Public Policy Clinic.
 Major components of the project include research on the integrity of the Notice and Takedown process (in an era in which that process has become increasingly automated on all sides), efforts to regularize transparency reporting by Internet companies, and organization of the larger community of researchers exploring the intersection of copyright and freedom of expression.

-As copyright reform efforts continue in 2016, the project will contribute to debates about the regulation of expression and the latitude accorded companies to innovate with new services.
-The project hosted workshops in Amsterdam (June 2013) and Berkeley (May 2014), and has received funding from Google.com and the Sloan Foundation.
+As copyright reform discussions continue, the project contributes to debates about the regulation of expression and the latitude accorded companies to innovate with new services.
+The project hosted workshops in Amsterdam (June 2013) and Berkeley (May 2014), and received funding from Google and the Sloan Foundation.